 One brothel owner, himself a former police officer, says that he is aware that he could be arrested but he is so confident that he will not be that he has even called police himself about two of the women working in his premises.

-crime for whom police services have a responsibility to protect.
-It stresses that police should avoid inappropriate tactical responses as these can have lasting harmful impacts on relationships between the Police, local outreach and
+whom police services have a responsibility to protect.
+It stresses that police should avoid inappropriate tactical responses as these can have lasting harmful impacts on relationships between the Police, local outreach and support networks and

 Fine words from the police but the English Collective of Prostitutes point out that that the policeman is speaking bollox.
 Laura Watson, ECP spokeswoman commented:

-breaking the law.
-At a time when unemployment, benefit cuts and sanctions, lowering wages, increased homelessness, and debt are forcing more women, particularly mothers, into prostitution, why are the police persecuting and criminalising
+the law.
+At a time when unemployment, benefit cuts and sanctions, lowering wages, increased homelessness, and debt are forcing more women, particularly mothers, into prostitution, why are the police persecuting and criminalising women trying to

 A US government effort to fight online sex trafficking has cleansed many sites of personal ads and consensual eroticism, in a shift advocates say amounts to dangerous censorship.
 By Erin McCormick in San Francisco

 Google and Facebook accused of supposedly profiting from pop-up brothels and sex clubs sweeping Britain